teamclairvoyant/airflow-maintenance-dags/clear-missing-dags/README.md

                 $ wget https://raw.githubusercontent.com/teamclairvoyant/airflow-maintenance-dags/master/clear-missing-dags/airflow-clear-missing-dags.py

-4. Update the global variables in the DAG with the desired values
+4. Update the global variables (SCHEDULE_INTERVAL, DAG_OWNER_NAME, ALERT_EMAIL_ADDRESSES and ENABLE_DELETE) in the DAG with the desired values

 5. Enable the DAG in the Airflow Webserver